fayez-als/fayez-als.github.io/_posts/2019-01-26-lorem-ipsum-dolor-sit-amet.md

 df_segm_pca_kmeans_freq['Prop Obs'] = df_segm_pca_kmeans_freq['N Obs'] / df_segm_pca_kmeans_freq['N Obs'].sum()
 ```

-Cluster 0 seems to be mostly married females with middle range income and with basic education and age arround 28, we will call this cluster millenials.
+Cluster 0 seems to be mostly married females with middle range income and with basic education and age arround 28, we will call this cluster Millennialss.

 Cluster 1 is mostly single middle aged men with low education and high income, we will call it Gentles.